Monday, September 23, 2019

 A Dark Trail - Chapter 9

-Down on the first floor, Pollock and the Clever Adolescent Panda were still in trouble.
-Pollock had managed a second barrier against the last grenade, but only barely.
-She'd have been blown across the room by the shockwave if CAP hadn't been behind her, acting as a brace.
+On the first floor, Pollock and Clever Adolescent Panda were still in trouble.
+Pollock managed a second barrier against the last grenade, but only barely.
+Without the panda behind her, acting as a brace, she'd have been blown across the room.

-Out of explosives, the Immaterial Man seemed content to try rushing forward and diving at them.
-Pollock rolled left, CAP right, and he slid smoothly out of sight through the floor.
-The two each jumped onto one of the few remaining objects in the room, Pollock an equipment cart, CAP one of the holding tubes, trying to stay out of reach of surprise attacks from below.
-Four eyes scanned the room for any sign of that unsettling smile or green suit, to no avail.
+Out of explosives, the Immaterial Man seemed content to try rushing and diving at them.
+Pollock rolled left, CAP right, and he slid smoothly into the floor.
+The duo jumped onto the few remaining objects in the room, Pollock an equipment cart, CAP one of the holding tubes, trying to stay out of reach of surprise attacks from below.
+Four eyes scanned the room for any sign of that unsettling smile or green suit.

 Pollock whispered, trusting the panda's ears to pick it up.
 "I might have something to stop him, but we need a way to hold him in place for it to work."

 "I have something, but you'll have to stay back or it'll get you, too."
-The panda dropped to the floor more heavily than necessary, all senses on alert for their opponent to appear, an object hidden in one massive paw.
-At a loud cracking near the blocked doorway, both sets of eyes swiveled that direction.
-The floor gave way under the remains of the collapsed ceiling, the concrete and plaster splashing into the water one floor down.
-Even after the rubble had fallen through, cracks continued to spiderweb outwards from the hole.
-From her higher vantage point, Pollock could tell the floor was unusually thin, like it was made of a single sheet of graham crackers.
+The panda dropped to the floor more heavily than necessary, all senses on alert for their opponent, something hidden in one broad paw.
+Both sets of eyes swiveled to the blocked doorway at the sound of loud cracking.
+The floor gave way under the remains of the collapsed ceiling, concrete and plaster splashing into the water below.
+Even after the rubble fell through, cracks spiderwebbed outwards.
+From her higher vantage point, Pollock could tell the floor was unusually thin, like a single sheet of graham crackers.

 "He's been pulling away the floor this whole time!," she shouted as the floor gave way entirely.
-Her perch shifted backwards as it fell, and she was unable to leap clear.
-Clever Adolescent Panda lunged towards a wall, just managing to grab hold of a pipe running from ceiling to floor with one paw.
-But this left them unable to do anything for Pollock as she fell into the dark water below.
+Her perch tipped backwards as it fell, and she was unable to leap clear.
+Clever Adolescent Panda lunged towards a wall, just managing to grab a pipe running from ceiling to floor with one paw.
+This left them unable to do anything for Pollock as she fell into dark water.

 It also left them vulnerable, trapped on a single narrow handhold.
-It wouldn't be difficult for their ghostly enemy to reach out of the wall and take the panda's heart.
+It wouldn't be difficult for the enemy to reach out of the wall and take the panda's heart.
 Unless he was focused on Pollock while she was in the water.

 "Time flies, but you just fall."
-The Immaterial Man began to fully emerge from the wall, intending to attack while the panda was helpless in mid-air.
+The Immaterial Man began to emerge from the wall, intending to attack while the panda was helpless in mid-air.
 Before he could launch himself from the wall, CAP hurled the item in their paw.
-The Aura Lock grenade released a flare of light, and the spectral enemy spasmed, tumbling gracelessly for an instant before their suit caught on a bracket holding the pipe on the wall.
-The panda's momentary triumph didn't convince gravity to release her grip, and CAP plunged into the frigid water.
+The Aura Lock grenade released a flare of light, and the spectral foe spasmed, tumbling gracelessly for an instant before their suit caught on a bracket holding the pipe to the wall.
+The panda's momentary triumph didn't convince gravity to release her grip, and CAP plunged into the frigid water, bobbing to the surface moments later.

-They bobbed to the surface a moment later.
-The few functioning lights in the room above didn't illuminate much down here.
-It looked as though they were in a long hallway or tunnel, rather than an office or lab.
+The few functioning lights in the room above didn't illuminate much of the lower level.
+They appeared to be in a long hallway or tunnel.
 There was no sign of Pollock.
 Perhaps her cape had weighed her down?
 Before CAP could start a search, a low groan rolled from above.
 The Immaterial Man glared down, smile gone, as he phased one hand into the wall to lever himself up and free his suit from where it was caught.

 "You can't buy time, but time can say bye."